- On July 27, 2022

 DAVID JOHNSON

-Johnson claims that exist various underground rivers under the Nazca desert and many of the drawings are connected to them.
+David’s idea is that there are rivers under the desert and the Nazca drawings show them.

 JOHAN REINHARD